History & Staff

 Sr. Licensed Funeral Director

 A lifelong resident of Amsterdam, Marty received his education from St. Stanislaus Elementary School and was a Graduate of Amsterdam High School Class of 1990.
 He is a 1992 Graduate of Schenectady County Community College with an Associates in Liberal Arts; and a 1994 Graduate of Hudson Valley Community College with an Associates in Applied Science.
 Marty Attended the University of South Carolina at Aiken and majored in Psychology with minor in Sociology.
-He received in Funeral Directors License in 1996 and has been serving families for the past 20 years.
+He received his Funeral Directors License in 1996 and has been serving families for the past 20 years.

 “I am always striving to make every family feel comfortable here in our funeral home.
 I put the families I serve and their needs first before anything else and work hard to exceed their expectations of service.”